eke410/Flix/README.md

 The following **additional** features are implemented:
 * [ ] Movie details also contain release date and star rating.
 * [ ] User can click arrow at bottom of large poster to see movie details.
+* [ ] Added favorite/unfavorite feature and a favorites tab. (unfortunately doesn't last when app quits)

 ## Video Walkthrough